Frequently asked questions

 As an overseas student, what do I need to be aware of?

-If you’re an EU student, you can apply for either of our BA courses in the normal way, via the undergraduate application form.
-We’re also delighted to be welcome students from around the world.
+We’re delighted to welcome students from around the world.
 Learn more about applying as an international student.

 Can I visit the college before applying?

 Yes, we actively encourage it!
-We host a number of Open Days every academic year, giving you the opportunity to come along and find out more about our courses, to meet staff and students, and to have a tour of our location.
+We host a number of Open Days every academic year at both our Moorlands College Campus and our South West Campus, giving you the opportunity to come along and find out more about our courses, to meet staff and students, and to have a tour of our location.
 All Open Days include a free lunch, and guests are welcome; please just book in advance here.

 Find out more: